advantch/advantch-react-starter/README.md

 * Im very short on time though there are somethings that you can do for yourself to get up to speed.
 Im ok with you having a look at the code, first, gather some questions you cannot figure for yourself and then we have a call to get you started.
 * I will make a task as clear as i can, if something is not clear for you, you can ask.
 * I work on github only.
 Via PRs.
+* If you deliver, fast and on time, you will get a lot of work and better rates.

+### Code writing & Tips

+- Make it work first, then make it nice.
+Our customers care about function, they don't care how the code is written.
+- Use AI.
+Read the docs, ask AI to help.
+- **USE AI**
+- run pnpm lint:fix to cleanup the code.